aalireza/SimpleAudioIndexer/README.md

 ## Usage

-Below would be a usage example of the library, provided that USERNAME and PASSWORD are the username and password of one's IBM Watson Speech API account and SRC_DIR is the absolute path to the directory in which the audio files are located.
+Assuming USERNAME and PASSWORD are the username and password of one's IBM Watson Speech API account and SRC_DIR is the absolute path to the directory in which the audio files are located, usage examples would be provided below.

+### As a library

 ```python
 from SimpleAudioIndexer import SimpleAudioIndexer as sai